• Skip to primary navigation

 Ingredients for coconut macaroons.

-Coconut – this is simply desiccated coconut that you can buy from any supermarket.
+Coconut - this is desiccated coconut that you can buy from any supermarket.

 Eggs – you only need the whites of the eggs.
 You can use the yolks to make mayonnaise or to make the custard for these puff pastry custard slices.
 You can also add the egg yolks to shortcrust pastry, or use them to bind meatballs.